 Third-party logistics (3PL in New York) providers look after standard transport and logistics activities for companies that don’t have the facility to handle or that are quicker to outsource.
 In a similar way, Fourth-party logistics providers (4PLs) take it to another stage and manage stages of the operation that are typically considered more in-house and even part of a company’s core capabilities, including strategic planning.

-Businesses that surge and prosper typically do so in steps as their customer base modifies and expands and their scale of products changes.
+Businesses that surge and prosper typically do so in steps as their customer base modifies and expands and their scale of product changes.
 Companies can begin with their own warehousing and delivery services operated with their own employees driving vehicles owned or leased by the company.

 But as companies rise to multiple locations and experience more difficult schedules, they may need to recruit the help of an outsourced service provider — a 3PL in New York.
-3PLs generally take over some, if not all, of the packing, shipping and other roles linked to making products reach to the market.
+3PLs generally take over some, if not all, of the packing, shipping, and other roles linked to making products reach the market.
 This is nothing new, but it allows businesses to unburden non-core aptitudes and refocus on the products they are providing to customers.

-As companies enlarge further by introducing new products, attaining other companies in various regions and embracing the changing market, their logistics operations change, as well, and often beyond even what their 3PL services are able to assist with.
+As companies enlarge further by introducing new products, attaining other companies in various regions, and embracing the changing market, their logistics operations change, as well, and often beyond even what their 3PL services are able to assist with.
 This is the stage at which a mix of 3PLs and 4PLs in supply chain management can make a difference and advance a company’s overall business.

 4PL brings in another level of outsourced service to the setting, often to the point of taking over a company’s entire logistics function.
 The combination of 3PL and 4PL can transform a disparate supply chain into one that takes the benefit of existing practices and knowledge to function in a more unified, synchronized manner.